Dick James: Switch to publishing

 James entered the music publishing business as his singing career tapered off.
-In 1958 he joined Sidney Bron Music as a song-plugger but decided to leave and open Dick James Music in 1961.
-In early 1963, he was contacted by Brian Epstein who was looking for a publisher for the second Beatles single, "Please Please Me".
+In the early 1950s, he was introduced by Ron Goodwin to Parlophone assistant A&R director George Martin.
+In 1958, he joined Sidney Bron Music as a song-plugger but decided to leave and open Dick James Music in 1961.

+On 27 November 1962, he was contacted by Brian Epstein, who was looking for a publisher for the second Beatles single, "Please Please Me".
 James called Philip Jones, producer of the TV show Thank Your Lucky Stars, played the record down the phone to him and secured the band's first nationwide television appearance.
 The pair subsequently established Northern Songs Ltd., with Beatles John Lennon and Paul McCartney, to publish Lennon and McCartney's original songs (fellow Beatles George Harrison and Ringo Starr were also signed to Northern Songs as songwriters, but did not renew their contracts in 1968).
 James's company, Dick James Music, administered Northern Songs.

 What initially began as an amicable working relationship between the Beatles and James disintegrated by the late 1960s: the Beatles considered that James had betrayed and taken advantage of them when he sold Northern Songs in 1969 without offering the band an opportunity to buy control of the publishing company.
 James profited handsomely from the sale of Northern Songs, but the Beatles never again had the rights to their own songs.

 During the 1960s, James also handled Billy J. Kramer and Gerry and the Pacemakers.
 James lived in Anson Road, Cricklewood, north-west London, in the 1960s.
 He was involved, along with Brian Epstein, in offering Bobby Willis a singing contract which he turned down on his future wife, Cilla Black's, insistence.
 Willis was a backing singer on Cilla Black's "You're My World".

 Later days

-James signed Elton John (then known as Reginald Dwight) and his lyricist Bernie Taupin as untried unknowns in 1967 after his son Stephen, who had been working with his father since 1963, found Dwight using their recording studios late at night without permission.
+James signed Elton John (then known as Reginald Dwight) and his lyricist Bernie Taupin as untried unknowns in 1967 after his son, Stephen, who had been working with his father since 1963, found Dwight using their recording studios late at night without permission.
 Stephen, who had started the recording studios and opened a record production company called This Productions, formed DJM Records in 1969.
-Stephen instigated Dwight's adoption of the stage name "Elton John" and oversaw his first recording contract.

 All of John's releases up to 1976 were issued on the DJM record label.
 The label also carried Jasper Carrott, RAH Band, Danny Kirwan, and John Inman.

-John formed his own Rocket label in 1973, but in 1982, he was involved in a court case with James about royalties.
+John formed his own Rocket label in 1973, but in 1982 he was involved in a court case with James about royalties.

 In June 1985, the British music magazine NME reported that John was suing James over the rights to his earlier material – a case which John lost.